There are two kinds of vaccine to protect your children from pneumococcal infections:

 In Canada, all provinces and territories provide the pneumococcal conjugate vaccine, starting at 2 months of age.
 While the exact schedule will depend on where you live, usually two shots are given between 2 and 11 months of age and a booster at 12-15 months.
 Children at high risk of disease are given three shots (at 2, 4 and 6 months), as well as the booster.

 Unvaccinated children between 15 months and 5 years old should also get the vaccine.
 Your doctor or public health unit can tell you the number of shots your child will need and when.
 All unvaccinated children and adolescents who are at high risk of serious infection should receive the vaccine.

 The polysaccharide vaccine is at given at age two or later, with a booster 5 years after the first.

 - Both vaccines are very safe.

-- As with any vaccine, there may be some redness or soreness at the place where the needle went into the arm or leg.
+- As with any vaccine, there may be some redness or soreness where the needle went into the arm or leg.

 - Some children will have a mild fever after getting the vaccine.